nendotools/ac-track-tools/README.md

 Reverb zones and sound emitters can be added from the context menu.
 Some default example reverb options are available and can be easily customized to fit the track's needs.
-Sounds require some additional work outside of Blender to be useable in Assetto Corsa, but the add-on provides the necessary settings to hook them up once banks are created.
+Sounds require some additional work outside of Blender to be usable in Assetto Corsa, but the add-on provides the necessary settings to hook them up once banks are created.

 ### TODO